 - Are adequate indemnity provisions in place for the trial, including for the staff involved?
 Note that some indemnity cover does not include clinical trial related activities or the use of experimental treatments.

 - Do participant informed consent documents contain a full description of the requirements, risks and benefits of trial participation, in plain English, such that participants can make an informed decision?

-- Are the investigational products correctly labelled and packaged according to annex 13 of the Pharmaceutical Inspection Convention Pharmaceutical Inspection Co-Operation Scheme?
+- Are the investigational products correctly labelled and packaged according to the Pharmaceutical Inspection Convention Pharmaceutical Inspection Co-Operation Scheme?